Arranging a funeral or cremation in Oregon

 Can I donate my body to science in Oregon?

 Yes, donating your body to science can be a great way to meet your end-of-life needs.
 You provide a ‘gift’ to society and eliminate funeral costs!
 MedCure (based in Portland) offer whole-body donation and take care of everything for you.
 You can pre-register your interest to donate if you wish, which can help speed the process when a death occurs.

 Veterans Funerals in Oregon

-Veterans are entitled to certain benefits – namely a free cemetery plot, grave marker and US flag.
-A copy of the DD214 discharge papers are required to claim these benefits and you would need to contact the local VA office.
-In many cases, the funeral director will assist you with this, or undertake it on your behalf.
+Veterans are entitled to certain benefits – a free cemetery plot, grave marker, and US flag.
+A copy of the DD214 discharge papers is required to claim these benefits, and you would need to contact the local VA office.
+In many cases, the funeral director will assist you with this or undertake it on your behalf.
 The VA cemeteries in Portland and Eagle Point have space for both casketed and cremated remains.
 The cemetery in Roseburg only has space for cremated remains.

 If a loved one needs to be transported back to a state or country of origin following their death in Oregon, you will need the services of a funeral director who can arrange funeral shipping for you.
 This generally needs a funeral professional who can coordinate arrangements at the place of death and wherever the body is being shipped to.

 If transporting a loved one between states in the United States, you have the option of flying the body or transporting the body by land.
 Certain regulations do apply to moving a body, and embalming will likely be required as well as specific containers to hold the casket.
 Shipping a body can be quite expensive, so the other alternative you have is to have the body cremated at the place of death and then transport back the cremated remains.